Cyphrme/URLFormJS/README.md

 Where `nose?name=bob` is the fragment, `nose` is the fragment anchor, and `?name=bob` is the fragment query.
-In this example, since the query parameter and the fragment query parameter have the same key name of "name", the URL form value of "bob" will take precedence over "ferret".
+In this example, since the query parameter and the fragment query parameter have the same key name of "name", the value of "bob" will take precedence over "ferret".

 See [RFC 3986 for query